MANAGEMENT

 BOARD OF TRUSTEES

-Latin-American Studies (ZILAS) at the Catholic University of Eichstätt-Ingolstadt, Germany; 2016-2020 chairman of the Association of German Latin-American Studiess, since 2020 member of the ADLAF-board of directors; member of the committee of editors of the journal “Iberoamericana.
+Professor Thomas Fischer, PhD, chair of Latin American History and director of the Central Institute for Latin-American Studies (ZILAS) at the Catholic University of Eichstätt-Ingolstadt, Germany; 2016-2020 chairman of the Association of German Latin-American Studiess, since 2020 member of the ADLAF-board of directors; member of the committee of editors of the journal “Iberoamericana.
 América Latina, España y Portugal”.

 ADVISORY BOARD

-Mona Hafez, lives and works in Cologne as head of project at GIZ (Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH).
+Mona Hafez lives and works in Cologne as head of project at GIZ (Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH).
 After working in Russia, France, Tunisia, and Senegal, she is currently in charge of the Africa portfolio (Kenya, South Africa, Senegal) in the Global Project Education.
 She is an active member of DGVN e.
 V. (German Society for the United Nations) and EWMD (European Women´s Management Development Network).
 Mona Hafez is a speaker and guest lecturer at universities and institutions on the topics of diversity, leadership, and international cooperation.